johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 Multivariate Adaptive Regression Splines (MARS) are related to the trees discussed above.
 [TODO]: I haven't seen them used in practice, but they are in The Elements of Statistical Learning and seem to do well in Powers et al.

-*Powers, S., Qian, J., Jung, K., Schuler, A., Shah, N. H., Hastie, T., & Tibshirani, R. (2017).
-Some methods for heterogeneous treatment effect estimation in high-dimensions.
-CoRR, arXiv:1707.00102v1.*
+*Powers, S., Qian, J., Jung, K., Schuler, A., Shah, N. H., Hastie, T., & Tibshirani, R. (2018).
+[Some methods for heterogeneous treatment effect estimation in high-dimensions](https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.7623).
+Statistics in Medicine, 37(11).*

 # Modified Loss Function
 ## Covariate Transformation